appium/appium-xcuitest-driver/docs/real-device-config.md

 > Please make sure the `WebDriverAgent.xcodeproj` has codesigning properties configured properly according to the above description if the build action fails.

 > **Note**
-> The generic builds are available in https://github.com/appium/WebDriverAgent/releases as well
+> Generic builds are available for each version tag at https://github.com/appium/WebDriverAgent/releases

 The `WebDriverAgentRunner-Runner.app` can be installed to any real device allowed by the provisiong profile.